.

 Built: 1837

-Official name: Wat Chai Thararam
+Official name: Wat Chai Thararam (วัดไชยธาราราม)

-How to Get to Wat Chalong?
+How to Get to Wat Chalong

-Wat Chalong is easy to find on Chaofa Road, between Phuket Town and Chalong, south of Phuket Island.
+Wat Chalong is easy to find on Chaofa Road, between Phuket Town and Chalong, in the south of Phuket.
 Just follow the many signs on the way to Chalong Circle.
-From Phuket town, take Chaofah Road to Chalong and Rawai.
-There are two Chaofah Roads: the one you need passes in front of the Central Phuket Shopping Mall and all the shopping malls.
-Itโ€™s about 10 km south of Central Mall, on the left and well indicated.
+From Phuket Town, take Chaofah Road towards Chalong and Rawai.
+There are two Chaofah Roads: the one you need passes in front of the Central Phuket Shopping Mall.
+The temple is about 10 km south of Central, on the left and clearly signposted.

 Distance from Patong to the temple: 16 km